sinnwerkstatt/landmatrix/maplandmatrix/README.md

 The postgis extension to PostgreSQL needs to be installed for the maplandmatrix app to run.

 ## Installing postgis on your system
-It's not trivial, because it's neiither in the official debian nor ubuntu repositories :-(
+It's not trivial, because it's neither in the official debian nor ubuntu repositories :-(

-**<insert instructions to install postgis on the system here.>**
+`<insert instructions to install postgis on the system here.>`

 ## Installing postgis on your Postgres DB
 ```